vetematts/PlexCollectionCreator/README.md

 # Plex Toolkit 🎬

 Plex Toolkit is a Python application designed to help manage Plex movie libraries.
-It automates the creation of collections based on franchises or studios and includes tools to standardize movie artwork using metadata from The Movie Database (TMDb).
+It automates the creation of collections based on franchises or studios and includes tools to standardise movie artwork using metadata from The Movie Database (TMDb).

 ## Features ✨